awsdocs/aws-codepipeline-user-guide/doc_source/tutorials-simple-s3.md

 1. On the **Step 3: Configure Instance Details** page, do the following:
    + In **Number of instances**, enter `2`\.
    + In **Auto\-assign Public IP**, choose **Enable**\.
-   + In **IAM role**, choose an IAM role that has been configured for use as an IAM instance profile for use with AWS CodeDeploy\.
+   + In **IAM role**, choose an IAM role that has been configured for use as an IAM instance profile for use with CodeDeploy\.
 If you do not have an IAM instance profile, choose **Create new IAM role** and follow the instructions in [Create an IAM Instance Profile for Your Amazon EC2 Instances](https://docs.aws.amazon.com/codedeploy/latest/userguide/how-to-create-iam-instance-profile.html)\.
 **Note**
-For the purposes of this tutorial, you can use the following unrestricted policy in your IAM instance profile for AWS CodeDeploy\.
+For the purposes of this tutorial, you can use the following unrestricted policy in your IAM instance profile for CodeDeploy\.
 For pipelines you use in your development workflows, you might create a more restrictive bucket policy\.

      ```
      {